groberts822/C.A.L.I.N.K./README.md

 <img width="381" height="316" alt="image" src="https://github.com/user-attachments/assets/b87a273d-5673-4f94-8196-383726db96b4" />

-The **Waveshare Universal e-Paper Driver Board** is the core of CALINK.
-It does three jobs at once: it drives the e-ink display via a built-in ZIF/FPC latch connector, it runs the ESP32 microcontroller that handles all the code, and it provides WiFi for calendar and weather sync.
-Connecting the display is as simple as flipping the latch, sliding the ribbon cable in, and pressing the latch back down — no soldering required for the display connection at all.
+The **Waveshare Universal e-Paper Driver Board** is the microcontroller for controlling CALINK.
+It has 3 jobs: it drives the e-ink display via a built-in ZIF/FPC latch connector, it runs the ESP32 microcontroller that handles all the code, and it provides WiFi for calendar and weather sync.
+Connecting the display is as simple as flipping the latch, sliding the ribbon cable in, and pressing the latch back down — no soldering required.

 I chose this board over wiring up a bare ESP32 because it eliminates a huge amount of complexity.
-The e-ink display requires specific driver circuitry and precise SPI timing — Waveshare has already solved all of that.
-Using their driver board meant I could focus on the software and the enclosure instead of debugging display signals.
+The e-ink display requires specific driver circuitry and precise SPI timing, and Waveshare has already solved all of that for us.
+Using their driver board meant I could focus on the software and the enclosure instead of spending my time debugging.

 **Specs:**
 - MCU: ESP32 dual core 240MHz